 - Communal living further controls the milieu.

-Even if a person wanted to hear another pastor there wouldn't be enough time
+- Activities are limited because time is dominated by group.
+Even if a person wanted to hear another pastor there wouldn't be enough time to do so.

 - Intense indoctrination seminars or retreats.

 - Information for making decisions supposed to come from "seeking counsel" or consultation from leaders.

 - Anything that is not the sacred science (see below for explanation of sacred science) is rejected as evil.